 - 20 percent on all goods

-These new tariffs will apply on top of any existing duties, including applicable section 232 duties.
+These new tariffs apply on top of any existing duties, including applicable section 232 duties.
 For instance, a Chinese-origin product already subject to a 25 percent or 7.5 percent Section 301 tariff will now face a total tariff of 45 percent or 27.5 percent, in addition to the standard most-favored-nation tariff and any applicable antidumping or countervailing duties.